seldin-puce/simple-proxy/README.md

 Because the proxy is itself CORS-enabled, your application and the proxy don't have to be hosted on the same domain.

-This proxy was tested with the Salesforce.com REST API, but it should work with other services as well.

 ## Installation

 There are different options to get your own instance of the CORS proxy up and running:

-1. Deploy to Heroku (easiest): click the 'Deploy to Heroku' button at the top of this page

 1. Install a local version
     - Clone this repository